claudio-silva/grunt-angular-builder/README.md

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style-guide, take care to maintain the existing coding style.

 A linter is already present on the project, so just type `grunt` to run it.

-If it's apropriate, create some test cases on the `/test` folder and include them as individual tasks on the project's  Gruntfile.
+If it's appropriate, create some test cases on the `/test` folder and include them as individual tasks on the project's  Gruntfile.

 Always start developing by creating a topic branch on your forked repository from the latest tagged stable version on the `master` branch.